ArnaudBand/Microverse-_Todo_list/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank code reviewers.
+I would like to thank all contributors and code reviewers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>